- 1 How to Pick Pontoon Boat Trailer

 Types of Tires

-Bias-ply tires have been known to slip a bit and do not offer the support or grip of radicalized.
+Bias-ply tires have been known to slip a bit and do not offer radicalized support or grip.
 These types of tires are known as the ‘local’ choice.
-If you are doing a 10 mile trip from your driveway to the marina, these are the best choice.
+If you are making a 10 mile trip from your driveway to the marina, these are the best choice.
 However, be very careful during rainy days!